combatentropy/listenup.js/README.md

     }
 });
 ```
-Only one click handler actually gets added,
+Only one of each kind of click handler is added,
-even though two different selectors have a function.
-The listeners are added to the element in the first argument.
+to the element in the first argument.